-Karralika Programs Inc. has been operating in the ACT for 40 years, supporting adults and their families in Canberra and surrounding regions through a range of alcohol and drug programs.
+Karralika Programs Inc. has been operating in the ACT for 45 years, supporting adults and their families in Canberra and surrounding regions through a range of alcohol and drug programs.

-The original Karralika Homestead in Fadden was built as a family home in 1967 for Dr Angus and the Angus family.
+The original Karralika Homestead was built as a family home in 1967 for Dr Angus and the Angus family.
 In 1976 the ACT government acquired the property to address a growing need for facilities and services to support those impacted by alcohol and other drugs.

 Over the past 20 years Karralika has expanded its programs and services reaching clients in our residential facilities, justice system and in the community with education, counselling and support.

-In recent years we have expanded our services into NSW with funding to reach young people in Wagga and the South Coast and in 2021 we became part of a consortium in NSW supporting the development of strong partnerships amongst community organisations, local service providers and government agencies to prevent and reduce the harm associated with the use of alcohol and other drugs.
+In recent years we have expanded our services into NSW with funding to reach young people in Wagga Wagga and the South Coast and in 2021 we became part of a consortium in NSW supporting the development of strong partnerships amongst community organisations, local service providers and government agencies to prevent and reduce the harm associated with the use of alcohol and other drugs.